spack/spack/lib/spack/docs/getting_started.rst

 .. note::

-   The ``@system`` "version" means "I don't care what version it is, just use what is there."
-Above we pretend that the system-provided Blas/Lapack is ``netlib-lapack`` only because it is the only BLAS / LAPACK provider which use standard names for libraries (as opposed to, for example, `libopenblas.so`).
+   Above we pretend that the system-provided BLAS / LAPACK is ``netlib-lapack`` only because it is the only BLAS / LAPACK provider which use standard names for libraries (as opposed to, for example, ``libopenblas.so``).

    Although we specify external package in ``/usr``, Spack is smart enough not to add ``/usr/lib`` to RPATHs, where it could cause unrelated system